Critical thinking is not just being critical!

-But I am aware of my faults, and I do try and check myself and my thinking when I feel myself ‘go off on one’, but it can be difficult and my own biases and opinions do cloud my thinking a lot when something goes against what I think is right, this is when critical thinking begins to feel decidely uncomfortable at times.
+But I am aware of my faults, and I do try and check myself and my thinking when I feel myself ‘go off on one’, but it can be difficult and my own biases and opinions do cloud my thinking when something goes against what I think is right, this is when critical thinking begins to feel decidedly uncomfortable at times.

-It’s this uncomfortableness that makes me understand how some can fear and resent critical thinking as it often leaves you more confused, muddled and unsure of what you thought you knew.
-But that’s no excuse not to use or accept it.
-We should all try getting comfortable with being uncomfortable, and remember that being certain of anything in this business is normally a sign you don’t understand it enough and are not critically thinking enough!
+It’s this uncomfortableness that makes me understand how some can resent critical thinking as it often leaves you more confused, muddled and unsure of what you thought you knew.
+But it still no excuse not to use it.
+We should all try to get comfortable with being uncomfortable, and remember that being certain of anything in this business is normally a sign you don’t understand it enough and are not thinking enough!

-We just cant accept something works due to our peers or others say so, and testimonials, anecdotes, even lots of anecdotes and our own observations and experiences are also not reliable as these are highly subjective to biases and without knowing it, it can, and it does lead clinicians astray, blinded by beliefs and ignoring facts and evidence!
+We just can’t accept something works due to our peers saying so, or due to patient testimonials and anecdotes, even lots and lots of anecdotes.
+We should also not trust our own observations and experiences as these are highly subjective to many cognitive biases and without knowing it, they can, and do lead clinicians astray, blinded by their own beliefs and ignoring data, facts and evidence!

-Now, believe it or not I am open minded, despite what you may have heard, or seen online, or at least I like to think myself as being so.
-I am willing to adjust and change my practice and treatment, and I have done so many, many times throughout my career.
-What I do, and how I do it in my treatment sessions today is so different from 10 years ago its almost unrecognisable, and I believe that what I do now will be completely different in the next few years, if not sooner at the rate things are changing.
+Now, despite claims, I am quite open-minded, or at least I like to think of myself as being so.
+I am willing to adjust and change my thoughts, opinions, and practice when confronted with information and data that warrants it.
+For example what I do today in my treatment sessions today is so different from what I did 15 years ago it’s almost unrecognisable, and I truly believe that what I am doing now will be completely different in the next 15 years, if I’m still practising then which I hope to be.

 In my opinion, many let themselves down, in the belief that they have lots of clinical experience and done lots of reading and research on an area and so feel they have answers, this is when they stop thinking, critical thinking MUST be a constant ongoing process.

-Now I’m not saying that experience doesn’t give an individual a better understanding than others not so experienced, of course it does, but it’s never absoulte, as more and more evidence builds for certain techniques or methods, so our understanding evolves and changes, so must we, it’s as simple as that, and we must be ready to change our thoughts, mindset, beliefs and more importantly change our practice when the evidence demands it.
+I am not saying that clinical experience doesn’t give an individual some understanding and information to help reason, of course it does, but it’s not to be relied upon.
+As more evidence builds so our practice should evolve and change.
+It’s as simple as that.
+We must be ready to change our thoughts, mindset, beliefs and more importantly our practice when the evidence demands it.

-This constant challenging and changing your beliefs and practice can be scary, daunting and somewhat disheartening, as something you believed in so strongly and passionately, that you would have sworn on your mothers life worked, suddenly starts to look not so rosey, believe me I’ve been there many times and I will be there again I’m sure, I use this quote a lot in these situations…
+This constant challenging and changing your beliefs and practice can be daunting and somewhat disheartening, as something you believed in so strongly and passionately, that you thought worked, suddenly starts to look not so rosy, but this is the nature of working with such messy, complex and diverse things such as human beings and pain.

-It is also important to realise that changing your practice and methods isn’t an omission of error or of wrong doing, far, far from it, it is a sign of an excellent thoughtful clinician with a critical thinking mind.
-I truly believe that if a therapist hasn’t changed or modified at least one or more treatment method/technique or approach each year they are not reading enough or not critically evaluating themselves hard enough.
+It is also important to realise that changing your practice and methods isn’t an omission of fault, error or wrong-doing, far, far from it, it is a sign of a thoughtful educated clinician.
+I truly believe that if a therapist hasn’t changed or modified at least one or more treatment method/technique or approach each year they are not reading enough or critically evaluating themselves hard enough.

-To think that this rubbing and poking does some of the structural, mechanical things that many claim it does is just not critical thinking, I am going to briefly highlight some of the debates I’ve had, that have be the crux of me being called a critical arse, amongst other not so nice things, I will not go into too much depth as much cleverer people have done a far better job than I could, I just want this article to highlight the critical thinking process not the actual subjects themselves but some examples are…
+To think this rubbing and poking does some of the structural, mechanical things that many claim it does is just not critical thinking, I am going to briefly highlight some of the debates I’ve had over the years, that has often gotten me called a critical arse, amongst some other not so nice things.
+I will not go into too much depth on these points because I can’t be bothered, I just want to highlight the critical thinking process…

-Fascial release: If you think you are ‘releasing’ fascia by rubbing the skin with your hands or other device please have a stop and just think about that, as Paul Ingraham says on his website and via the excellent @painfultweets the stuff is stronger than steel and Kevlar, if it was any thicker us humans would be bullet proof.
-If you think just by rubbing your hands over the skin you are physcially changing this stuff then you’re just not critically thinking.
-For excellent more on fascia this read the excellent @greglehman website here
+Fascial release: If you think you are ‘releasing’ fascia by rubbing the skin with your hands or any other device please have a stop and just think about that, as Paul Ingraham says on his website @painfultweets fascia is stronger than steel if it was any thicker humans would be bulletproof.
+If you think rubbing your hands over the skin can changing this stuff then you’re just not critically thinking.
+For more on fascia read this @greglehman blog here

-Sacroiliac Joint palpation: If you think you can palpate the symmetry of an SIJ and feel it move a few degrees when it’s covered by adipose tissue, skin, fascia and ligaments then again please just stop and critically think about it, read more on the SIJ in my post here
+Sacroiliac Joint palpation: If you think you can palpate the symmetry of an SIJ and feel it move a few degrees when it’s covered by thick layers of tissue, skin, fascia and ligaments then again please just stop and critically think about it, read more on the SIJ in my post here

-Psoas: If you think you can physcially touch the psoas muscle that lies deep in the abdomen next to the spine and so effect the physical properties of it when its under so much tissue and intestines, again please, please just stop and just think about that, all you are doing is mushing people’s guts and maybe just maybe doing something neural again, nothing to do with the psoas being released, read more on it here
+Psoas: If you think you can reach and palpate the psoas muscle that lies deep in the abdomen next to the spine under muscle and intestines and affect it, again please just stop and just think about that, all you are doing is mushing people’s guts around and will not anywhere near the psoas to release, free, or affect it in anyway, read more on this here

-Bony landmarks: If you think that you can reliably find a C4/5 facet joint or a L3/2 spinous process and can apply a constant uniform pressure to that joint each and every time and decide if it’s stiff or not, again please stop and…
+Bony landmarks: If you think that you can reliably find a C4/5 facet joint or a L3/2 spinous process and then think you can apply a constant uniform pressure to that joint each and every time and decide if it’s stiff or not, again please stop and…

-Ok, ok, your getting my point now I hope, so I’ll get down off my soap box, I’m sure you want a cuppa now, or probably a beer if you’ve got this far… Hold on you’re almost at the end!
+Ok, hopefully, you’re getting my point now so I’ll get down off my soapbox as I’m sure you want a cuppa now, or probably a beer if you’ve got this far… Hold on you’re almost at the end!

-So there you go, my take on critical thinking, I do hope this blog has made you think about questioning what you and others do more and start critically thinking more often and more harshly than you probably would like to, and realise that its not negative or disrespectful, if done correctly and professionally critical thinking is the most powerful tool you as a therapist can have, not your hands!
+I do hope this blog has made you think about questioning what you and others do more and start critically thinking more often and more harshly than you probably would like to, and realise that it’s not negative or disrespectful.
+If done correctly and professionally critical thinking is the most powerful tool you as a therapist can have, not your hands!